 The Give a Sh*t Book Club

-Here’s how it works: Every month, I pick a book that has particular relevance to what’s going on in our nation and the world.
+Here’s how it works: Every month, I pick a book that in one way or another promotes diversity or has social or political relevance.
 Then the last Saturday of the month, I post my thoughts and reflections about the book, and anyone who so desires can jump in on the discussion too.

 See below our previous Give a Sh*t Book Club discussions.